 Whenever we meet new people, our brain automatically and immediately begins to categorize them in some way – male or female, same or different, friend or foe – in order to predict what’s likely to happen next.

-Because few of us have the mental agility to consciously perceive and process all the factors needed to make these calculations, we rely on estimates, or guesses, based on our past experiences and preconceptions.
+We rely on estimates, or guesses, based on our past experiences and preconceptions because few of us have the mental agility to consciously perceive and process all the factors needed to make these calculations.

 While these mental shortcuts work reasonably well most of the time, they also leave us vulnerable to a variety of judgment traps.

 When I decided not to trust you, my snap judgment was influenced by the category I put you in and the traits I assigned to that category.
 In your case, I labelled you as untrustworthy for five reasons – none of which had anything to do with your actual trustworthiness:

 There’s a well-known principle in social psychology that people define themselves in terms of social groupings.
 Any group that people feel part of is an ‘in-group’; any group that excludes them is an ‘out-group.’
 (It’s the ‘us’ and ‘them’ division.)

 Similarities make us feel comfortable.
 We assume we know what in-group people are like – they’re good, like we are.
 Differences, on the other hand, make us wary.
 When we see people as part of an out-group, we’re more likely to judge them as untrustworthy.

 Because you didn’t remind me of myself, I saw you as part of the less trustworthy out-group.